 Top 6 Atlanta Film Schools for Beginning Filmmakers to Consider

 While there are many fantastic film schools in Atlanta, Georgia, we know that only one is best for you and what you want to do.
 We’ve created a list of noteworthy schools to look into before pursuing your Atlanta filmmaker track.
-We hope this list of the Top 6 Atlanta Film Schools helps you find the one that’s best for you.
+As an Atlanta video production company we understand the trials and challenges of the journey you want to embark on.
+So we hope this list of the Top 6 Atlanta Film Schools helps you find the one that’s best for you.
 Break a leg!

 Georgia State University offers several programs of study, including undergraduate and graduate degrees and even a doctoral degree!
 Students are given opportunities to participate in conferences with graduate students and their professors on topics such including the black experience in America and the quickly-changing methods used to present visual and sound media.
 The campus is the largest film school in Georgia, as well as the third largest film school in the continental USA.

 The goal of the undergraduate program is to prepare students to enter the film/theatre industry in any number of positions, from acting and directing to ticket sales and freelance productions.

 The Georgia Film Academy can provide students a certification upon completing 18 credit hours (3 courses at 6 credit hours apiece) as well as the possibility of participating in an internship with a professional film company (also worth 6 credit hours).
 Completion of the program will earn students a GFA Production Certification, which is meant to show that they have been trained to handle entry-level jobs across the film industry.
 Some of the possibilities include work as a Production Assistant, Camera Operator, Editor, and Wardrobe/Make-up artist.

 By allowing students the ability to choose their specialization through their choice of coursework and giving students access to professional companies through internships, the Georgia Film Academy does a stand-out job of creating human capital for its graduates.